Wild Coast Region, Eastern Cape: Tourism

 The scenic beauty of the Wild Coast, coupled with its rich cultural heritage, make the region ideal for the development of a strong tourism industry.
 In fact, tourism has been identified as one of the cornerstones of the proposed Wild Coast Spatial Development Initiative.
 But the virtual collapse of local administrations and environmental threats like the proposed Xolobeni mine dune mining project and the proposed N2 Wild Coast Toll Road are some of the major issues that will have to be tackled by this initiative.
 The challenge will be to bring about much-needed investment and development that will benefit local communities and the region as a whole without compromising the rich natural resource base.

 The controversy over the titanium mine project, one opposed by many of the area's indigenous tribal people, is explored in the prize-winning 2014 documentary "The Shore Break" by South African filmmaker Ryley Grunenwald.
+In 2024, local activists Sinegugu Zukulu and Nonhle Mbuthuma won the Goldman Environmental Prize for their campaigning against oil drilling on the Wild Coast.

 The Wild Coast Jikeleza Route near East London is host to the 100 km^{2} Inkwenkwezi Private Game Reserve.
 The nearby coastal village of Cintsa is also a popular tourist destination.

 Other popular tourist towns and villages along the Wild Coast include Port St Johns, Coffee Bay, Hole-in-the-Wall, Qolora Mouth, Kei Mouth, Morgan Bay, and Haga Haga.

 The region also hosted the 8th season of the reality game show Survivor South Africa, subtitled Immunity Island, and the adjoining Sunshine Coast hosted the 9th, Return of the Outcasts, due to the COVID-19 pandemic preventing international production.